 This virtual season and our regular concert series would not be possible without your support.

 Please donate if you can, and help us keep the beat alive.
 Thank you!

 2020 SEASON MERCHANDISE NOW AVAILABLE!

-Show your support of Stern Grove Festival!
-We've updated the two most popular t-shirt designs from last season to commemorate our first-ever virtual series, and the proceeds from each shirt sold will help us continue our work to provide music and arts education programs for all.
+Show your support of Stern Grove Festival with a Best of the Fest t-shirt or face mask!
+We've also updated the two most popular t-shirt designs from last season to commemorate our first-ever virtual series.
+Proceeds from each shirt and mask sold will help us continue our mission to provide free music and arts education programs for all.